You need a virtual machine, i.e. node, on which your job is executed. The Shippable DevOps Assembly Lines platform supports two types of nodes:

 The biggest reason to choose a larger sized node is faster job execution since they have more cores and RAM.
 However, if your jobs do not need the extra resources, you should do just fine on the c4.large machines.

 An On-demand node executes jobs, each of which have their own specific timeout.
 The platform checks if the On-demand node is idle for the last 5 minutes at the hourly boundary.
 If the node is idle, it is immediately de-provisioned.

 On-demand Nodes are booted with a Shippable Machine image.
-Each Machine image is versioned and comes in a Ubuntu 14/16 flavor.
+Each Machine image is versioned.
 Read More on machine images.